jantursky/orderlord-help-caller-id/docs/list-of-settings/general-section/screen-orientation.md

 ---

 ## Description
 Adjust fixed orientation or by the sensor for the device screen.
-The screen will be adjusted automatically after selected one of the option.
+The screen will be adjusted automatically after selected one of the options.

 ## List of options
 1. **Portrait** - the screen orientation of the application will be _fixed to the Portrait_ angle.